selfishprimate/selfishprimate/content/ui-ux-design/creating-a-design-system-and-tokenomics/index.md

     caption="" >}} -->

 ### Overview
-Creating this project for Joi Gifts aimed to establish a unified design system that ensures consistency and efficiency across all platforms, including desktop, mobile web, and native applications.
+Creating this project for Joi Gifts aimed **to establish a unified design system that ensures consistency and efficiency across all platforms**, including desktop, mobile web, and native applications.
 The project started with a clear need to streamline design and development processes, ultimately leading to a more cohesive and user-friendly product.

 ### Objectives
 - Establish a comprehensive design system for Joi Gifts.